Chris35Wills/synthetic_channel_mesh/README.md

 - parabola_funcs_where_obs_available.r
 - plotting.r

-## Implementation
+## Implementation and example run

 At the bottom of each script is an example of how to run the code using the provided test data (see ./test_data).
 Running on a script by script basis may be preferable as there are numerous settings that can be altered and you may wish to modify/create new functions to suit your specific needs.

-An example of how to run the whole process in bash (assuming your R and python environments are correctly set-up) is provided here:

-- ./scripts/DIY.sh
+Once you know the settings you wish to apply, a better way to use the code is to use driver scripts which import the functions - examples of these are also provided in ./scripts (with a *d* prefix e.g. *d01.py*).
+Once setup, these can then be called using a single bash script such as ./scripts/test_aoi.sh.

-*If you're on windows, you may need to run `dos2unix DIY.sh` first to handle the newline characters.*
+*If you're on windows, you may need to run `dos2unix test_aoi.sh` first to handle newline characters.*

-## Example run

-To run the code with the examples, either run each script directly or run `example_script.sh`.

-The input test data outputs go respectively to:
+The input and test data outputs for the example run are located respectively in:
 	./GitHub/synthetic_channel_mesh/test_data
 	./GitHub/synthetic_channel_mesh/test_outputs